 The restoration project was designed largely to restore functional aspects of the Granite Creek floodplain.
-This particular project was on the edge of ‘wetland #2’ and area designed to capture and slow overbank flows from Granite Creek and improve water quality.
-The Prescott Creeks mission is to achieve healthy watersheds and clean water in Central Arizona for the benefit of people and wildlife through protection, restoration, education and advocacy.
+This particular project was on the edge of ‘wetland #2’, an area designed to capture and slow overbank flows from Granite Creek and improve water quality.
+The Prescott Creeks mission is to achieve healthy watersheds and clean water in Central Arizona for the benefit of people and wildlife through protection, restoration, education, and advocacy.

 Your year-end tax-deductible contribution to Prescott Creeks will create more success stories like this one.
 Please consider making your donation today by clicking on the image below.